Rings of Uranus: ε (epsilon) ring

 The ε ring is the brightest and densest part of the Uranian ring system, and is responsible for about two-thirds of the light reflected by the rings.
 While it is the most eccentric of the Uranian rings, it has negligible orbital inclination.
 The ring's eccentricity causes its brightness to vary over the course of its orbit.
 The radially integrated brightness of the ε ring is highest near apoapsis and lowest near periapsis.
 The maximum/minimum brightness ratio is about 2.5–3.0.
 These variations are connected with the variations of the ring width, which is 19.7 km at the periapsis and 96.4 km at the apoapsis.
 As the ring becomes wider, the amount of shadowing between particles decreases and more of them come into view, leading to higher integrated brightness.
 The width variations were measured directly from Voyager 2 images, as the ε ring was one of only two rings resolved by Voyager's cameras.
-Such behavior indicates that the ring is not optically thin.
+Such behaviour indicates that the ring is not optically thin.
 Indeed, occultation observations conducted from the ground and the spacecraft showed that its normal optical depth (Note: The normal optical depth τ of a ring is the ratio of the total geometrical cross-section of the ring's particles to the square area of the ring.
 It assumes values from zero to infinity.
 A light beam passing normally through a ring will be attenuated by the factor e^{−τ}.) varies between 0.5 and 2.5, being highest near the periapsis.
 The equivalent depth (Note: The equivalent depth ED of a ring is defined as an integral of the normal optical depth across the ring.
 In other words ED=∫τdr, where r is radius.) of the ε ring is around 47 km and is invariant around the orbit.

 A close-up view of the (from top to bottom) δ, γ, η, β and α rings of Uranus.
 The resolved η ring demonstrates the optically thin broad component.